collapsed-stacks/startups/questions/4046/early-early-employees-equity-split.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-04-20
 - score: 6

-<p>The trouble is the lack of salary.</p>
+The trouble is the lack of salary.

-<p>An employee will (or at least should) view stock options as a bonus.
-If the best you can do is offer a minimum wage, you're technically looking for an extra cofounder.</p>
+An employee will (or at least should) view stock options as a bonus.
+If the best you can do is offer a minimum wage, you're technically looking for an extra cofounder.

-<p>If you've a patent to protect your IP and some traction, perhaps look for an investor to pour money into the company?</p>
+If you've a patent to protect your IP and some traction, perhaps look for an investor to pour money into the company?

 ## Answer 4052